dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 ### Platform context

-To determine the platform context of the call site the analyzer must consider application of `MinimumOSPlatformAttribute` to the containing member, type, module, or assembly.
+To determine the platform context of the call site the analyzer must consider application of `SupportedOSPlatformAttribute` to the containing member, type, module, or assembly.
 The first one will determine the platform context, in other words the assumption is that more scoped applications of the attribute will restrict the set of platforms.